petershin/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/load-balancer.md

 - `<SERVICE-NAME>-<PROJECT-NAME>-<ENVIRONMENT-NAME>.lfr.cloud`

-Domains created by DXP Cloud's infrastructure at `.lfr.cloud` are covered by a wildcard certificate that is not displayed in the Network page's SSL certificates section.
+Domains created by Liferay Cloud's infrastructure at `.lfr.cloud` are covered by a wildcard certificate that is not displayed in the Network page's SSL certificates section.

-For all custom domains added through the console or `LCP.json`, Liferay DXP Cloud reaches out to [Let's Encrypt](https://letsencrypt.org/) for a certificate that renews automatically and covers all custom domains you create.
+For all custom domains added through the console or `LCP.json`, Liferay Cloud reaches out to [Let's Encrypt](https://letsencrypt.org/) for a certificate that renews automatically and covers all custom domains you create.

 ### Adding Custom SSL Certificates

 You can also add your own SSL certificate to cover any custom domains you create.
-You can either use the SSL certificate provided by Let's Encrypt (for any custom domains added through the DXP Cloud console), or you can define one or more custom certificates by referencing secret values in your `webserver` service's `LCP.json` file.
+You can either use the SSL certificate provided by Let's Encrypt (for any custom domains added through the Liferay Cloud console), or you can define one or more custom certificates by referencing secret values in your `webserver` service's `LCP.json` file.
 If certificates exist in both places, then any custom certificates defined in the `LCP.json` file take precedent.

-When creating custom certificates, note that DXP Cloud only accepts keys and certificates that are in the proper PEM format with [Base64](https://tools.ietf.org/html/rfc4648#section-4) encoding, which must include encapsulation boundaries.
+When creating custom certificates, note that Liferay Cloud only accepts keys and certificates that are in the proper PEM format with [Base64](https://tools.ietf.org/html/rfc4648#section-4) encoding, which must include encapsulation boundaries.

 To add a single SSL certificate to the `LCP.json` file: